 Roger and Penny were also keen to draw on their background in Social Care and, probably uniquely for football clubs in the area, worked directly with children excluded from mainstream schools in Pupil Referral Units, Youth Offenders and children with Special Needs, Autism, Asbergers, Hearing and sight impairments, ADHD etc.

 Roger and Penny were also instrumental in re-establishing the Reading and West Berkshire League (RWBL) in 2012, alongside Harry Prestidge, Phil Marsh, Mike Munday and Graham Barrett and others.
 Roger took on the role of league secretary whilst Penny held the role of Child Welfare Officer.

 The league has flourished since then, now offering under 7 up to under 14 fixtures for over 20 teams plus a winter Futsal league and several competitive tournaments throughout the season.
 The league has also won the prestigious Berks & Bucks FA Charter Standard League of the season whilst Roger was a committee member.

 Roger sadly died in September 2017 and is greatly missed by everyone at CSA 07 FC.
 Penny Hewitt has now assumed the role of CSA 07 FC Club President.

-This summer (2018), the club will be awarding a new trophy, the "Roger and Penny Shield", at our annual awards presentation day.
+This summer (2018), the club awarded a new trophy, the "Roger and Penny Shield", at our annual awards presentation day.
 This will be an annual award and will go to a player at the club that best reflects the values that Roger and Penny promoted.